 - Almost 20% of people are unable to put drops onto their own eyes for various reasons and are reliant upon others.
 They may have tremors, poor vision, poor coordination, or just fear.
 Don’t feel badly if this is you.
 Depending upon your situation, make sure you find a friend or family member to help you.

 - If your doctor has prescribed more than one type of eye drop, wait five minutes before putting the next drop in your eye.

 There are many methods for instilling drops; the following suggested method works well for many people.

 - Make sure that your eye is open.
 Use any finger to open your eye – most people prefer to use the first finger of their non-dominant hand (your left hand if you are right-handed).

 - Make sure the bottle is aiming downwards.
 (Let gravity help you).
 Also, have your eye perpendicular to the bottle by having your head parallel with the floor.
 The easiest way to do this is to lie down or sit back in a chair.
 In this way, the drop will go straight down onto your eye, rather than fall on your lid or your cheek.

 - Finally, brace the thumb of your dominant hand (right hand if you are right-handed) on the first finger of the non-dominant hand.
 By doing this you will be able to accurately aim a drop onto your eye.

 Make sure that you have a friend or your doctor watch you instill the drop in your eye.
 If you are having problems, ask your doctor or your doctor’s technician for help.

-Article by Alan L. Robin, MD, Associate Professor of Ophthalmology at Wilmer Institute and Associate Professor, International Health at Bloomberg School of Public Health, Johns Hopkins University, in Baltimore, MD.
+Alan L. Robin, MD is Professor of Ophthalmology at University of Maryland and University of Michigan, and an Associate Professor of International Health at the Bloomberg School of Public Health and an associate professor of ophthalmology at the school of medicine at the Johns Hopkins University in Baltimore, MD.